 Pausing the QR code

-To temporarily pause the QR code requirement for an individual client, click on the 3 dots in the client list and select "Pause".
-While the QR code is paused, it won't be required by the carer at visits.
+To temporarily pause the QR code requirement for a specific client, just click the 3 dots in the client list and select "Pause".
+While paused, carers won't be required to scan the code during visits.

-Important: If you select 'Activate QR code' after pausing it, the same code that was previously generated is the one that will be activated again.
+Important: If you click 'Activate QR code' after pausing, the same previously generated code will be reactivated.

 Regenerating the QR Code

-How do I get a new QR code to replace an existing one?
+How do I get a completely new QR code to replace the old one?

-After pausing the code, the system will give you the option to generate a new QR code by clicking the three dots in the client list in the visit validation settings.
+After pausing the current code, click the three dots in the client list (in the visit validation settings).

 1. Select 'Delete the QR code and regenerate a new one'.
-This will invalidate the previous code and delete it.
-Remember, the old code will need to be removed from the clients house.
+This makes the old code invalid and deletes it.
+Remember to remove the old code from the client's house.

-2. The QR code status will change to "QR code not yet activated" therefore, you will need to print the new code, place it in the client's house and then activate it from your manager's account.
+2. The code status will now show "QR code not yet activated."
+You'll need to print the new code, place it in the client's house, and then activate it from your manager's account.

 How to scan the QR codes using Nursebuddy app?

-If the method you selected is GPS+QR code, the app will first record the GPS location, then the QR code scan service will open.
-The carer needs to point to the code with their phone camera and the scan will happen automatically:
+If you selected GPS+QR code, the app records the GPS location first.
+Then, the QR code scanner opens automatically.
+The carer just needs to point their phone camera at the code, and it will scan instantly!

-The carer will repeat these same steps for checking out of the visit.
+The carer repeats these same steps to check out of the visit.

 Checking the visit validation information

-The information collected by the system about the check-in and check-out will be available for each visit.
-You can access from either the client's or carer's calendar or in the scheduling page by clicking on the visit of your interest.
+The system collects detailed check-in and check-out information for every visit.
+You can find this data on the client or carer's calendar, or on the scheduling page by clicking on the visit.

 Now, instead of a map pin, you will see 3 different symbols: